+2. Know Your Numbers, Know Your Business.
+What does it cost to open your doors?
+Is your payroll within normal limits for your industry?
 These questions may seem like no-brainers, however, many of the businesses that have failed did so because someone else had a better handle on their numbers than the owner.

 Which numbers are important?
 The obvious answer is income and expenses.
 Looking a bit deeper, make sure you understand what is coming in and going out at all times.
 If anything seems suspicious, ask questions and make sure you are comfortable with the answers.